Newcastle United v Wolverhampton Wanderers

 Newcastle United will welcome back Miguel Almiron, who was ruled out of the defeat at Tottenham Hotspur after testing positive for Covid.

-Midfielder Joe Willock faces a late fitness test as he continues to manage an ongoing knee issue.
+Midfielder Joe Willock faces a late fitness test as he attempts to manage an ongoing knee issue.

 Federico Fernandez could feature for the first time since December following a string of injuries.